MUCodeAcademy/MidlandCode-C14/Module 3 - Intro to React/Week 2/Day 2 - Tuesday/Lesson/03-useEffect.md

 - The code inside the hook will run when one of the dependencies has changed ([value1, value2, ...]).
 - If the dependency array is empty ('[]'), the effect will only run once, when the component mounts.
 - If there is no dependency array, the effect will run after every render.
+- If there's a return in the useEffect, it will run whatever code is in there when the component unmounts.